How to Start a House Flipping Business in 2022

 Going into a business with no research is similar to being clueless.

-One reason 42% of all small firms fail is they cannot plan.
+42% of all small firms fail because they cannot plan.

 “If you fail to plan, you are planning to fail.” – Benjamin Franklin.